scarpazza/battlecruiser/README.md

   This keyboard can connect to a contemporary PC and does not support programming.
   It is not covered in this page.

+The converter configuration I post works equally well on the Type II and Type III variant.

+To learn more on this topic, see Sharktastica's [page dedicated to M122 variants](https://sharktastica.co.uk/topics/m122_diffs).
-Sharktastica's website has [an entire page dedicated to M122 variants](https://sharktastica.co.uk/topics/m122_diffs) and is, as usual, the definitive reference for all Model M information.
+That website is always the definitive reference for all Model M information.

 ## Physical restoration